darrylcauldwell/darrylcauldwell.github.io/content/post/veba-knative.md

 veba-ps-enter-mm-trigger-dispatcher-848ff8c858         1/1     Running   0          97s
 ```

-If we begin tail on the user-container in the service deployment Pod and place host into maintenance mode.
+If we follow the logs on the user-container in the service deployment Pod and place host into maintenance mode we get output like.

 ```json
 kubectl logs --namespace vmware-functions veba-ps-enter-mm-service-00001-deployment-858584c9f6 user-container --follow